Crystalline color superconductors: Astrophysics

-These considerations apply to stars containing standard nuclear matter; faster cooling can be determined by the presence of a pion \cite{Bachall1965, Maxwell:1977zz, Muto:1988vw} or kaon \cite{Brown:1988ik} condensate.
-Moreover, if the central region of the star consists of deconfined quark matter direct Urca processes involving quarks, \textit{i.e.} the processes $d \to u + e^- +\bar\nu_e$ and $u + e^- \to d +\nu_e$, may take place and largely contribute to the cooling rate.
+These considerations apply to stars containing standard nuclear matter; faster cooling can be determined by the presence of a pion condensate \cite{Bachall1965, Maxwell:1977zz, Muto:1988vw} or a kaon condensate \cite{Brown:1988ik}.
+If the central region of the star consists of deconfined quark matter direct Urca processes involving quarks, \textit{i.e.} the processes $d \to u + e^- +\bar\nu_e$ and $u + e^- \to d +\nu_e$, may take place and largely contribute to the cooling rate.
 It has been shown by Iwamoto \cite{Iwamoto1, Iwamoto2, Iwamoto1982An} that quark direct Urca processes are kinematically allowed and the corresponding emission rate for massless quarks is of the order $\alpha_s T^6$, where $\alpha_s$ is the strong coupling constant.
-This result is valid if quark matter is a normal Fermi liquid, but in the color superconducting phase the expression above is not correct because quarks form Cooper pairs and fermionic excitations are gapped.
-If the color superconductor is uniform, the corresponding neutrino emissivity and specific heat are suppressed by a factor $e^{-\Delta/T}$, where $\Delta$ is the quasiparticle gap.
+This result is valid if quark matter is a normal Fermi liquid, but in the CSC phase the expression above is not correct because quarks form Cooper pairs and fermionic excitations are gapped.
+If the color superconductor is cold (\textit{i.e.} $T \ll T_c$) and homogeneous (\textit{i.e.} the quasiparticle gap, $\Delta$, does not depend on the spatial coordinate), the corresponding neutrino emissivity and specific heat are suppressed by a factor $e^{-\Delta/T}$.
 This suppression is particularly strong in the CFL phase, because $\Delta$ is large and all quarks are paired.

-However, the ground state of quark matter in realistic conditions might not be the CFL phase, but the 2SC or the CCSC phase.
-In the following we shall evaluate the contribution of the latter phase to the neutrino emissivity and specific heat.
+However, the ground state of quark matter in realistic conditions might not be the CFL phase, but a phase with a less symmetric pairing pattern.
+In this case not all quarks form Cooper pairs, with unpaired quarks giving the leading contribution to the neutrino emissivity.
+It is also possible that the temperature of the CSO is close to $T_c$, in that case the emissivity of quark matter is not exponentially suppressed \cite{Jaikumar:2005hy}.
+In the following we shall evaluate the contribution of the CCSC phase to the neutrino emissivity and specific heat showing how the cooling curve is modified.